 How to get a flat belly

-Okay - so you started the diet, you are committed to a healthier lifestyle - now what about exercise?
+Here we are in a New Year with a commitment to a healthier lifestyle - now what about exercise?
 You could spend hours in the gym but honestly, will you keep it up for long?
 These two simple floor exercises are designed to help to firm the tummy muscles as you lose weight.

 Be sure to follow the instructions carefully and only do the exercises if you are medically capable of doing so.
 The most important thing to remember when doing any floor exercise is to protect your back.
 Be sure you have a padded surface like a towel or exercise mat below you.
 I actually use an old bed quilt I seem to have carried around the world with me.
 To be safe it is essential that you also make sure your lower back is flat to the floor when you do these exercises.